This article aims to help you apply more useful and worthwhile methods based on strategies that I use.

-Flipboard was launched in July of 2010 as a social news magazine for organizing and sharing content found on the web.
-Articles, videos and photos can be listed in magazines that users can flip through with the smartphone app or browse through via the Flipboard website.
+Flipboard was launched in July of 2010 as a social news magazine to organize and share content found on the web.
+Articles, videos, and photos can be listed in magazines that users can flip through with the smartphone app or browse via the Flipboard website.

 Anyone can create a free account and “flip” articles into personalized magazines to save for future reading or to share with others.